 If you love this recipe as much as I do, please consider leaving a 5-star review.

-- Into a medium bowl sift the flour, 3/4 cup sugar and the salt.
+- Into a medium bowl sift 4 oz cake flour, half the sugar and ¼ teaspoon salt.
 Whisk the ingredients together to distribute the salt and sugar evenly.
 Set aside.
-In a small bowl whisk together the cocoa powder, hot water and vanilla until smooth.
+In a small bowl whisk together 1 oz dutch process cocoa powder, 2 oz hot water and 2 teaspoons vanilla extract until smooth.
 Set Aside

-- In a large mixer bowl or in the bowl of a stand mixer, whisk the egg whites on medium speed until frothy.
-Add the cream of tartar and continue whipping until soft peaks form.
+- In a large mixer bowl or in the bowl of a stand mixer, whisk 12 large egg whites on medium speed until frothy.
+Add 1 teaspoon cream of tartar and continue whipping until soft peaks form.
 With the mixer running, gradually add the remaining 3/4 cup of sugar.
 Increase the speed to medium-high and continue whipping until stiff peaks are formed.
 The total whipping time will be about 8-10 minutes.

 - Use a hand whisk to fold in the cocoa mixture until it’s about 3/4 the way incorporated.